lueck/scannedb-ok/README.md

 ## Installation

-For building and installing [`stack`](https://docs.haskellstack.org/en/stable/README/#quick-start-guide), the haskell build tool, is required.
+For building and installing [`stack`](https://docs.haskellstack.org), the haskell build tool, is required.

 1. Clone this repository
 2. Clone [`pdf-toolbox`](https://github.com/Yuras/pdf-toolbox) so
    that it lives in the same directory as `googleb-ok`.
 3. `cd` into the `googleb-ok` directory and run

 		stack setup
-		stack install --only-dependencies
 		stack build
 		stack install # optional

-If you want to test before installation, then leave the last step and try the commandline tool from the `googleb-ok` directory using
+The build command will take a while.
+The first 2 commands will not install anything outside the `googleb-ok` folder.
+If you want to test the app before the installation, then leave out the last step and try the commandline tool from the `googleb-ok` directory using

 	stack exec -- googleb-ok --help

-`1.8` has shown to be a good choice for the fixed spacing factor.
+This will show you the options and arguments which you can chose to optimize the extraction result.
+E.g. `1.3` has shown to be a good choice for the fixed spacing factor.
+See below for an example.

 ## TODO/Heuristics